Wal-Mart outlook hit by store closings, food stamp cuts

-NEW YORK Wal-Mart Stores Inc (WMT.N) cut its quarterly profit outlook because of a host of issues, including reduced food stamp benefits for millions of Americans, the restructuring of Sam's Club unit in the United States and the closure of stores in Brazil and China.
+NEW YORK Wal-Mart Stores Inc (WMT.N) Friday cut its quarterly profit outlook because of a host of issues, including reduced food stamp benefits and the restructuring of Sam's Club's in the United States and the closing of stores in Brazil and China.

 The announcement comes the day before Doug McMillon, who had been chief executive officer of the Walmart International unit, becomes president and CEO of the Bentonville, Arkansas-based company.

-After decades of robust growth, Wal-Mart now faces fierce competition in the United States from dollar stores, Amazon.com Inc (AMZN.O) and other retailers as well as challenges abroad as it adjusts its big-box model.
+After decades of robust growth, Wal-Mart now faces fierce competition in the United States from Amazon.com Inc (AMZN.O) and other retailers as well as challenges abroad as it adjusts its big-box model.

 "We have had some reorganization within the global finance organisation," spokesman Randy Hargrove said in an email, "and as the new leaders reviewed the processes and procedures, we have uncovered some issues that we are addressing today."

-The world's largest retailer expects to provide more details when it reports quarterly results on February 20.
+The company, the world's largest retailer, expects to provide more details when it reports quarterly results on February 20.

 Wal-Mart said Friday that it expected to report earnings for the fourth quarter ending on January 31 at or slightly below the low end of its previous forecast of $1.60 to $1.70 a share.